hrzmillioner/javagram-bot/README.md

 # Javagram

 Instagram bot written in Java.
-Under active development.
+I develop this application in my free time just for fun. :)

 ## Configuration